evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S/_index.md

 The vehicle supports fast DC charging with a maximum power of 270 kW.
 Charging from 0% to 100% takes approximately 51 minutes, while a more typical scenario from 10% to 80% takes 18 minutes with an average charging speed of 191 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 64%.
 This results in an effective charging speed, including time lost, of 162 kW, with each charging session taking about 19 minutes and 52 seconds.
 This efficient charging capability makes the Porsche Taycan 4S a convenient option for long-distance travel.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 9 hours and 11 minutes.
-This journey would require three charging stops from 3% to 58%, with a total charging time of 51 minutes.
+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 22 kWh/100 km, the trip would take about 9 hours and 11 minutes, requiring three charging stops from 3% to 58%, totaling 51 minutes of charging time.

 ### Onboard Charger

-The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 27 minutes using a home charging setup.
-For faster charging, you can opt for an optional onboard charger that supports up to 22 kW.
-With this upgrade, you can achieve a full charge from 0 to 100% in just about 3 hours and 13 minutes at home.
+The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging, allowing a full charge from 0 to 100% in about 6 hours and 27 minutes using a home setup.
+An optional 22 kW onboard charger reduces the full charge time to approximately 3 hours and 13 minutes.

 ### Charge Port